 Dara's story might be over, but like any good tale it likely left you wanting more.
-On the next page we've got the "more", as we've catalogued the Mark Forgy/ Elmyr de Hory rabbit hole including an art forgery quiz game, video of Mark Forgy's stageplay based his time with Elmyr, a trailer for Orson Welles' F for Fake, and exclusive access to the entire rarely-scene BBC documentary that inspired it.
+Below, we've got the "more", as we've catalogued the Mark Forgy/ Elmyr de Hory rabbit hole including an art forgery quiz game, video of Mark Forgy's stageplay based his time with Elmyr, a trailer for Orson Welles' F for Fake, and exclusive access to the entire rarely-scene BBC documentary that inspired it.

 As far as we can tell, Mark Forgy's 8mm copy of the long-forgotten BBC documentary about de Hory,

 , is one of the few remaining in existence.
 Forgy converted his film to DVD and let us borrow a copy to digitize it.
 Watch de Hory at work and and rest in his home in Ibiza where he demonstrates his forging techniques and discusses the accidental genesis of his potentially-illicit career: